nomic/tendril/README.md

 ```

 ##### Lazy loading
-Only load modules if required by a 'seed' module
+Only load modules if required by a 'edge' module
 ```js
 tendril.config({
     crawl: [